mramshaw/No_More_Blue/README.md

 [There may well be ___more___ colour schemes available - but not yet installed.]

 Of course there is also [seaborn](http://seaborn.pydata.org/) - but that may be overkill for many use cases.
-Even so, we will install it so its colo9ur schemes are available.
+Even so, we will install it so its colour schemes are available.

 ## Prerequisites